|

 and more burlesque.
 A showcase night at which C Venues press starlet

-Laura Davis assembles an audience as bewitching as the cast of the show.
+Laura Davis assembles an audience as bewitching as the cast of the

-happy by the end of the show.
+the night happy by the end of the show.

 Normal by Anthony Neilsen